yandex-cloud/yandex-cloud-ml-sdk/docs/auth.rst

 5. Authenticate using the IAM token from the ``YC_TOKEN`` environment variable if it is set.

    The SDK obtains the IAM token from this environment variable with each request, so you can occasionally update the IAM token in the ``YC_TOKEN`` environment variable yourself outside the SDK.
-6. If the previous options fail, the SDK will attempt to authenticate using the IAM token of the `user <https://yandex.cloud/docs/iam/concepts/users/accounts>`_ or service account `specified <https://yandex.cloud/docs/cli/operations/#auth>`_ in the `Yandex Cloud CLI <https://yandex.cloud/docs/cli/>`_ profile on the user's computer.
+6. If the previous options fail, the SDK will attempt to authenticate using the IAM token of the `user_2 <https://yandex.cloud/docs/iam/concepts/users/accounts>`_ or service account `specified_2 <https://yandex.cloud/docs/cli/operations/#auth>`_ in the `Yandex Cloud CLI_2 <https://yandex.cloud/docs/cli/>`_ profile on the user's computer.

 .. note::